SvenBroeckling/BootyPrint/README.md

 ## Features

-- Behavior changed to suit print media.
+- Behavior of Bootstrap classes changed to suit print media.
 No breakpoints, layout changed for fixed sizes
 - Supports variables and directives like `@page`

 ### Grid System